The biclustering_wrapper() function runs the full

 Specifically, regions must have non-zero counts in more than a specified

-number of samples (controlled by cutoff_non_zero) to be
+number of targets (controlled by cutoff_non_zero) to be

 considered for cluster assignment.